Master of Science in Information Studies (IS)

 International English Language Testing System (IELTS), Academic

-Note: The validity period for IELTS/TOEFL scores is two (2) years at the point of application.
+Note: The IELTS sub-scores should not be less than 6.0.
+The validity period for IELTS/TOEFL scores is two (2) years at the point of application.
 Please note that only TOEFL or IELTS test scores will be accepted.
 Also, we do not require the submission of GRE or GMAT test scores.

 There is only one intake in August.
 Applications for August admission will be open in November and close in end January.
 The outcome of application will be released from end May-June onwards via online.